lgiordani/postage/README.md

 You obviously need to configure RabbitMQ according to your needs, declaring the virtual hosts you want.

-Setting separate environment enables your components to exchange messages without interfering with the production systems, thus avoiding you to install a separate cluster to test software.

-The HUP acronym is used somewhere in the code to mean Host, User, Password, that is the tuple needed to connect to RabbitMQ (plus the virtual host).
+Setting up separate environment enables your components to exchange messages without interfering with the production systems, thus avoiding you to install a separate cluster to test software.
+The HUP acronym is used somewhere in the code to mean Host, User, Password, that is the tuple needed to connect to RabbitMQ plus the virtual host.

 A last environment variable, `POSTAGE_DEBUG_MODE`, drives the debug output if set to `true`.
 It is intended for Postage debugging use only, since its output is pretty verbose.